? Stewart Jane Catherine Moody Catherine Barbara Stewart Mary Ann Stewart Cosmas Henry Stewart Richard Hardinge Stewart Mini tree diagram

 'Cosmas Henry' is not a common name pairing.

-The only other instance that I have found in Google is:
+The only other instance of 'Cosmas Henry' that I have found in Google is:

 [See also and also]